 MARR Addiction Treatment Centers (MARR)

 More than 23 million Americans struggle with drug and alcohol addiction.
-Knowing that only about 10% of that population are receiving the treatment they need, MARR Addiction Treatment Centers is a private organization that provides long-term residential addiction treatment to men and women.
+Knowing that only about 10% of that population receives the treatment they need, MARR Addiction Treatment Centers is a private organization that provides long-term residential addiction treatment to men and women.

 This mental health nonprofit is dedicated to bringing lasting recovery through intensive, high-quality, gender-specific rehab programs.
-Accredited by The Joint Commission, MARR is fully licensed under the laws of the state of Georgia.
+Accredited by The Joint Commission, MARR is fully licensed under the state laws of Georgia.